Morse code

 Morse code can be memorized and sent in a form perceptible to the human senses, e.g. via sound waves or visible light, such that it can be directly interpreted by persons trained in it.
 Morse code is usually transmitted by on-off keying of an information-carrying medium such as electric current, radio waves, visible light, or sound waves.
 The current or wave is present during the time period of the dit or dah and absent during the time between dits and dahs.
 Since many natural languages use more than the 26 letters of the Latin alphabet, Morse alphabets have been developed for those, largely by transliteration of existing codes.

 To increase transmission efficiency, Vail designed the original alphabetic code so the duration of each symbol was approximately inverse to the frequency that the character it represents occurs in English text.
 After revisions that led to ITU Morse code, the assignment of codes to characters in a few cases became non-optimal, although many encodings are.
 For instance, the most common letter in English, E, has the shortest code – a single dit.
 Because code elements are specified relatively, by proportion, rather than fixed duration, the code is usually sent at the highest rate the receiver is capable of decoding.
-(Note: Morse code transmission rate (speed) is specified in groups per minute, commonly referred to as words per minute.
-The time needed to transmit the word paris is typically the standard "word" for calculating the "word per minute" rate.
-Standards using other "words" such as codex are also seen occasionally, so it is important to specify what "word" was used for any reported rate.)